 Comparing Copper and PEX Pipes

-Many homeowners aren't aware of the fact that plumbers in Cambridge don't have to stick to traditional copper piping when a damaged pipe or even an entire plumbing system needs to be replaced.
+Many homeowners aren't aware of the fact that plumbers in Kitchener/Waterloo, Guelph and Cambridge don't have to stick to traditional copper piping when a damaged pipe or even an entire plumbing system needs to be replaced.
 At Tiger Plumbing, our cross-linked polyethylene (PEX) pipes are also a popular option.

 PEX pipes have numerous potential benefits that homeowners may want to consider when having their plumbing system worked on.
 Copper, however, is also still a good choice in many different situations.
 To help you decide between the two, you should consider the advantages and disadvantages of both.